 Officer Luedtke had served with the Milwaukee Police Department for three years.
 He was survived by his wife and four-year-old daughter.

-Patrolman Kammerling was thrown to the street and lost consciousness.
+Patrolman Kaemmerling was thrown to the street and lost consciousness.
 The other driver was not injured.

-Patrolman Kammerling was 27-years-old and had been with the Milwaukee Police Department for five years.
+Patrolman Kaemmerling was 27-years-old and had been with the Milwaukee Police Department for five years.
 He died on the three-year anniversary of being on the motorcycle.
 Patrolman Kaemmerling was married with two children.